VasgoTheTotoroo/Median_Filter/README.md

-# Median filter optimization technique
+# Median filter optimization techniques
-This project use optimization technique to build a fast median filter in C++.
+This project uses optimization techniques to build a fast median filter in C++.